igemsoftware2021/Software/README.md

 2. Preprocess the images and the masks to 256x256 tiles and generate a .pytable for training and validation using make_hdf5.ipynb.
 3. Train the model using organoids_unet.ipynb.
 The code is optimized for the Google Colab environment which we recommend.
 4. Process the test dataset and apply the trained model to generate predictions on new data.
 You’re done!

+*For further assistance in using the software or data specific issues, please contact us!